ahujar27/TT-TO_Classifier/README.md

 4. NORMALBAMIND (aligned normal index BAI from Step 2c)
 5. OUTFILE (The name of the output JSON file)
 6. INTERVALSPATH (location of TSO500 intervals file (contained in repository))
-7. REFPATH (Path to all references)
-8. PONPATH (Path to PON from previous step)
+7. PONPATH (Path to PON from previous step)

 Once the panel of normals is generated, the python script `make.cnv_somatic_pair_workflow.hg38.input.json.py` was ran to create the JSON necessary for the WDL run.
 Then the WDL, `cnv_somatic_pair_workflow.wdl` can be run using the JSON.